EEricHwang/EEricHwang.github.io/_pages/about.md

   <p>
     <strong>[May 2025]</strong>
-    I will begin my Summer Internship as a Controls Research Engineer at <strong>Cummins Inc</strong>!
+    I will begin my Summer Internship as a Controls Research Engineer at <strong>Cummins Inc.</strong>!
+I will be developing advanced predictive control algorithms for adaptive cruise control (ACC) in Class 8 heavy trucks, with a focus on fuel efficiency and operational safety.
   </p>

   <p>